animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

 Generally, querying without indexes is inefficient.
-When executing queries without an index, {data-store-name} performs the equivalent of a full table scan.
+When executing queries without an index, GemFire performs the equivalent of a full table scan.

 </div>